 Online home businesses would never have been possible if it wasn’t for the growth of the World Wide Web.
 Most of the ideas we suggest below, would not have even been feasible in the last decade.

-1. Affiliate marketing: This means you have a website which sells other people’s products and services (like ebooks, dvds, consulting etc.).
+- Affiliate marketing: This means you have a website that sells other people’s products and services (like ebooks, DVDs, consulting, etc.).
 All you need to do is bring traffic to your site by providing good information to visitors and get paid every time they click on a product link on your site.
 Specialized niche sites work best.
 You can join an affiliate network on sites like www.clickbank.com and www.cj.com.
 A good site that introduces you to affiliate marketing is www.associateprograms.com

 Opportunities for new online home businesses are springing up almost every day.
 Keep your eyes open for them because of their low investment risks.